-Q: I have been suffering from a lot of headaches recently and was somewhat surprised when my GP suggested it was due to taking too many painkillers ( I had been regularly taking a mix of codeine and paracetamol as it is the only thing that seems to work).
-I duly stopped the painkillers and after a week or two or bad heads I am headache free.
-Perhaps you could spread awareness as I can’t be the only one who has fallen into this trap.
+Q: I have been suffering from a lot of headaches recently and was somewhat surprised when my GP suggested it was due to taking too many painkillers (I had been regularly taking a mix of codeine and paracetamol as it is the only thing that seems to work).
+I duly stopped the painkillers, and after a week or two of a bad head, I am headache-free.
+Perhaps you could spread awareness?
+I can’t be the only one who has fallen into this trap.

 A: You are not.
 Around half a million people in the UK are thought to suffer from this paradoxical headache where painkillers, far from alleviating their symptoms, actually end up causing them.